zkpservices/zkpservices/site/docs/zkp.edited.md

 Sharing medical data is often necessary, but traditional systems can overshare and compromise patient privacy.

-In the medical field, unauthorized or accidental access to patient data, such as with system oversights or third-party data breaches, compromises patient confidentiality and trust.
+In the medical field, unauthorized or accidental access to patient data, such as with system oversights of third-party data breaches, compromises patient confidentiality and trust.
 ZKP allows medical professionals to verify necessary patient information without exposing the entirety of their medical history.

 Only relevant data is accessed whilst patient privacy is preserved.